NOtherDev/handsontable/docs/content/guides/cell-functions/cell-editor.md

 ## Component-based editors

 You can use React components to create custom editors.
-To do so, you'll need to create a component that provides a set of Handsontable's editor class functions that you need to override with your custom behaviors.
-The component can be created using `hotEditor` helper function and use `useHotEditorHooks` hook that takes the `ref` provided by `hotEditor` and expects an object with the overridden methods.
-Both `hotEditor` and `useHotEditorHooks` are exported from `@handsontable/react`.
+To do so, you'll need to create a component that provides a set of Handsontable's editor class functions that you need to override with your custom behaviors using `useHotEditor` hook that is exported from `@handsontable/react`.

 This will give you a solid base to build on.
 Note that the editor component needs to tick all of the boxes that a regular editor does, such as defining the `getValue`, `setValue`, `open`, `close`, and `focus` methods, which are abstract in the `BaseEditor`.
 For more info, check the section on [creating custom editors from scratch](#how-to-create-a-custom-editor).